 Vascular health is the condition of our vessels – veins and arteries included – that transport blood from the heart to all of the body organs and back again.
 Hair follicles are dependent on oxygen and nutrient-rich blood to stimulate hair growth.
 Clogged vessels inhibit the free flow of blood to the follicles and may result in dry and brittle hair.
 Regular exercise, a balanced diet, weight control, maintaining normal blood pressure, and avoiding smoking are some ways to keep our blood vessels healthy.

-When rinsing your hair from shampoo it is best to use cold water because it closes the pores of your scalp to protect it from dirt, grease, and oil.
+When rinsing your hair, it’s best to use cold water because it closes the pores of your scalp – protecting it from dirt, grease, and oil.
 Cold water closes the hair cuticle for a shiny, frizz-free appearance and improves the circulation of blood to your scalp by enlarging the capillaries to warm the skin and bring needed nutrients to the follicles.

 Taking extra care in handling your hair can prevent breakage.
 Make sure you untangle the knots in wet hair with your fingers before brushing.
-When tying into a ponytail, don’t pull the hair so tightly as this can lead to strands being pulled out of their follicles.
+When tying into a ponytail, don’t pull hair too tightly, as the tension can lead to strands being pulled out of their follicles.